mat-s/100-days-of-code/r1-log.md

 **Today's Progress**: Cheating day: Today I had to combine work and learning as I am having a tight deadline for tomorrow.
 So I worked on a Javascript step sequencer for a client.
 You can play along with the sounds, create an album cover and send both with a from to participate in a contest.
 The Song and the album cover is then saved in within Wordpress.

 ### Day 14: October 28, 2019
-**Today's Progress**: Again I was working on the Javascript step sequencer, but was also able to do my daily challenge part.
+**Today's Progress**: Today I was working on the Javascript step sequencer again, but was also able to do my daily challenge part.
 So I continued reading about arrays and object and all the magic that you can do with them.

+### Day 15: October 29, 2019
+**Today's Progress**: Finally I started to make my hands dirty and began to coding again.
+I did some of the example exercises of chapter 4 of "Eloquent Javascript"